What is Personality disorder and it's Cluster A,B and C

 Personality Disorder: Inability to follow social conventions or more?

 Personality is something that makes each one of us different.
-Our reactions to things, style of behavior, thoughts, feelings, our worldview, and how we interact in relationships reflect our personality.
+Our reactions to things, style of behavior, thoughts, feelings, worldview, and how we interact in relationships reflect our personality.
 A healthy personality enables an individual to function better in everyday life.
 Every one of us experiences stress at a point in time, but a healthy personality helps us overcome it or face the challenges strongly and move on.

-It becomes challenging for someone with a personality disorder to keep up the ordinary life, and their attitude towards life changes.
+It becomes challenging for someone with a personality disorder to keep up with the ordinary life, and their attitude towards life changes.
 This article will give you an overview of the illness, types, symptoms, causes, risk factors, diagnosis, and available treatment.

 An overview of the illness